 Our modern, naturalistic design encapsulates the architecture of today on a one-off site brought forward by our clients vision as well as ours

 What We Propose

 Keen to make good use of their current unusually large gardens our clients were looking for inspiration.
 From the moment we walked on site, we knew we could do something very creative.

-Our design makes very efficient use of the plots, in line with the National Planning Policy Framework (NPPF).
+Our design makes efficient use of the plots, in line with the National Planning Policy Framework (NPPF).

 We have taken into consideration the existing topography, adapted different building forms to the landscape, achieved sustainable development including renewables but also by way of reducing the amount of soil movement/disposal, all helping the carbon footprint.
 The design is one of individual architecture from the forms proposed, to the naturalistic materials selected, all with the mindfulness of neighbouring properties being accounted for throughout the design process.

 682 square metres

 The proposal ended up in its final design as five new “upside down” houses with principal living areas on the first and upper ground levels and bedrooms on the ground and lower ground floors.
 This layout enables the houses of Woodberry Way to work with the landscaping of the site and maximise long-distance views towards the London skyline.

 We propose sustainable concrete to the ground floor storey, acting as retaining walls as well as forming the expressive plinth to each house with cedar shingles on upper level.
 Such materiality enhances the non-standard appearance of the building’s form whilst bringing warmth to the landscaped plot.